aliprimmer/IOTech_CodingChallenge/README.md

 # IOTech_CodingChallenge
-Pulling this repo and runing on any IDE should work properly.
+Pulling this repo and runing on any IDE should allow code to run and show complete solution.